dotherightthing/control-traktor/INSTALL.md

 4. Type `cd `, drag the extracted zip folder into Terminal, then press ENTER, to set the release folder as the root directory
 5. Type `./install.sh 3.11.1` followed by ENTER, to run the installation script (note: this refers to the folder title at *~/Documents/Native Instruments/Traktor X.XX.X*, NOT the *Version* shown in *Traktor > About Traktor*)
 6. The installer will open the output folder, **~/Documents/control-traktor**, which contains the following:
+   * **automator**, containing:
+      * **Launch Traktor.app** - kills any *NIHardwareAgent* processes before launching Traktor as usual (see Issue [#69](https://github.com/dotherightthing/control-traktor/issues/69)).
+Note that you will be prompted for your user password - this is required to run the `killall` command as a superuser (`sudo`) in order to kill processes running under both the current user and any other users on the same machine.
    * **bome-midi-translator-pro**, containing:
      * *stream-deck-traktor.bmtp* - preset for Bome
    * **ClyphX Pro** - shortcut to *~/nativeKONTROL/ClyphX_Pro*, containing *X-Controls.txt*
-   * **Launch Traktor.app** -  - shortcut to */Applications/Launch Traktor.app*, kills any *NIHardwareAgent* processes before launching Traktor as usual (see [#69](https://github.com/dotherightthing/control-traktor/issues/69)).
-Note that you will be prompted for your user password.
-This is required to run the `killall` command as a superuser (`sudo`) in order to kill processes running under both this user and any other users.
    * **live**
      * *CT6.als* - a Live set
      * *Live Presets - Drum Rack* - shortcut to *~/Music/Ableton/User Library/Presets/Instruments/Drum Rack*, containing: